Diego-Mancino/Cybersecurity-Writeups/PortSwigger/Basic-SSRF/README.md

 - Internal network enumeration is possible through SSRF
 - User-controlled parameters that trigger server-side requests are dangerous
 - Burp Intruder can be used to automate internal host discovery

 ---

+## Impact

+In a real-world scenario, this SSRF vulnerability could allow an attacker to access internal services that are not exposed publicly, including administrative interfaces or sensitive internal endpoints.
+Depending on the environment, SSRF may also be abused to interact with cloud metadata services, enumerate internal infrastructure, or pivot into deeper parts of the network.

+---